 \section{Introduction}

-Symmetry breaking occurs when a solid changes from one crystalline phase to another at the phase transition temperature.
+Symmetry breaking occurs when a solid changes from one crystalline phase to another at the phase-transition temperature.
 Landau originally developed a theory of symmetry restrictions on second-order phase transitions in 1937~\cite{Landau1937}.
-When a crystal structure changes continuously from a highly symmetrical phase to a less symmetrical one, the symmetry group of the low symmetry phase must be a subgroup of the high symmetry group~\cite{LandauBook}.
+When a crystal structure changes continuously from a highly symmetrical phase to a less symmetrical one, the symmetry group of the low-symmetry phase must be a subgroup of the high-symmetry group~\cite{LandauBook}.
 Generally, the more symmetrical phase corresponds to higher temperatures, and the less symmetrical phase to lower temperatures.
-Thus, the symmetry breaking phenomenon are usually detected upon cooling from high temperatures to low temperatures in different types of phase transitions, including structural, incommensurate, magnetic, and liquid crystal systems~\cite{toledano1987landau}.
-Exceptions of the symmetry breaking, namely symmetry ascending, from the high-temperature phase to the low-temperature phase in a second order phase transition are reported in Rochelle salt crystals (monoclinic to orthorhombic)~\cite{Khan2021} and mixed crystals Tb$_p$Gd$_{1-p}$VO$_4$ (orthorhombic to tetragonal)~\cite{Harley_1974JPC}.
+Thus, the symmetry-breaking phenomena are usually detected upon cooling from high temperatures to low temperatures in different types of phase transitions, including structural, incommensurate, magnetic, and liquid crystal systems~\cite{toledano1987landau}.
+Exceptions of the symmetry breaking, namely, symmetry ascending, from the high-temperature phase to the low-temperature phase in a second-order phase transition are reported in Rochelle salt crystals (monoclinic to orthorhombic)~\cite{Khan2021} and mixed crystals Tb$_p$Gd$_{1-p}$VO$_4$ (orthorhombic to tetragonal)~\cite{Harley_1974JPC}.
 These exceptions typically suggest the importance of additional interactions such as spin-lattice coupling or cooperative Jahn-Teller interactions to the structural phase transition.
-The symmetry ascending phenomenon are also reported in the first-order-like transitions in iron-based and cuprate superconductors~\cite{Axe_1989PRL,Avci2014,Wang2016PhysRevB,Tidey_2022PRB}.
+The symmetry-ascending phenomena are also reported in the first-order-like transitions in iron-based and cuprate superconductors~\cite{Axe_1989PRL,Avci2014,Wang2016PhysRevB,Tidey_2022PRB}.
 For example, the parent compound of iron pnictide superconductors order antiferromagnetically and ferromagnetically along two Fe-Fe directions of the nearly square lattice to form a stripe antiferromagnetic (AFM) structure~\cite{Dai_2015RMP}.
-Since the magnetic structure has the two-fold rotational ($C_2$) symmetry, the crystalline lattice must also exhibit a tetragonal-to-orthorhombic ($C_4$ to $C_2$) lattice distortion at temperatures at or above the magnetic ordering temperature $T_N$ to accommodate the low-symmetry magnetic structure~\cite{Dai_2015RMP}.
+Since the magnetic structure has the twofold rotational ($C_2$) symmetry, the crystalline lattice must also exhibit a tetragonal-to-orthorhombic ($C_4$ to $C_2$) lattice distortion at temperatures at or above the magnetic ordering temperature $T_N$ to accommodate the low-symmetry magnetic structure~\cite{Dai_2015RMP}.
 However, when the low-temperature magnetic structure becomes $C_4$ symmetric, as seen in a narrow hole-doped regime of iron pnictides, the lattice symmetry can change from $C_2$ to $C_4$ in a first-order-like fashion due to the formation of the $C_4$ symmetric out-of-plane collinear double-${\bf Q}$ magnetic ordering~\cite{Avci2014,Wang2016PhysRevB,Bohmer2015,Allred2016}.
-These symmetry ascending upon cooling usually suggest that there are several competing interactions near the phase transition boundary with similar energy scales~\cite{Christensen_2018PhysRevLett,Christensen_2018PhysRevB}.
+This symmetry ascending upon cooling usually suggests that there are several competing interactions near the phase-transition boundary with similar energy scales~\cite{Christensen_2018PhysRevLett,Christensen_2018PhysRevB}.